Monday, December 23, 2019

 Preemptive War in the Book of Mormon: Part V Helaman Chapter 1

 This is part of an ongoing series.
-See part one, part two, part three, part four, part six, part seven, part eight.
+See part one, part two, part two(a)part three, part four, part six, part seven, part eight.

 This chapter is one of the most interesting as it contains examples that support and undermine preemptive war.
 The record indicates that Paanchi was seized as he was “about to flatter” the people (Helaman 1:7-8).
 It’s not indicated how imminent his rebellion was.
 John Welch suggested he may have been in the open market place about to call for rebellion.[1]
 But he could have been meeting with key players among “the people” to ensure that his play for the judgeship was successful.
 The imprecise immediacy of his rebellion shows us the difficulty of judging the difference between preemptive and preventive wars assessing their relative merits.